oHatless/NuvolaScripting/README.md

 ```

 - Binds are objects that can either be created using .new(), or returned by a static function or event.
-   Functions called on binds are much more efficient and optimized for performance.
+   Functions called on binds are more efficient due to their nature.

 Example:
 ```lua